inrupt/artifact-generator/README.md

 ## Create a front-end JavaScript artifact

-Run the LIT Artifact Generator using a public demo vocabulary, in this case the simple Pet Rock vocabulary provided by Inrupt, telling it not to prompt for any input (i.e. `--noprompt`), and asking for a bundled (i.e. WebPack'ed) JavaScript artifact (i.e. via the `--supportBundling` command-line flag):
+Run the Artifact Generator using a public demo vocabulary, in this case the simple Pet Rock vocabulary provided by Inrupt, telling it not to prompt for any input (i.e. `--noprompt`), and asking for a bundled (i.e. WebPack'ed) JavaScript artifact (i.e. via the `--supportBundling` command-line flag):